amanmohdtp/about-us/README.md

 📜 License

-This project is open-source under the MIT License.
+⚠️ This project is open-source not under any License.

 ---